 NEW SERIES .- NEW FEATURES .- NEW TYPE.

-Morris and Willis, Editors.

-day of January next-printed on fine paper and new type.
-With the January number will begin the publication of a series of beautiful original works of fact and fiction written expressly for the Home Journal, by the best authors of America .-The first of these is from the facile pen of a well-known and highly gifted author, and is a powerfully written, startling, mysteriou, and deeply interesting history of courtship and married life.
-This charmin story will be succeeded by others of a similar de scription, several of which are already in preparation.
-All the former peculiar features of the pa per, which have given it a wide-world reputation. will be continued, while the several new ones wil add infinite variety to its already diversified pages Among them are a number of fresh, spicy, amus-ing, original sketches, which smack and relish of the wit, humor, raciness brilliancy, and sparkle of the times.
-As heretofore, no labor or expense will be spared to maintain the high reputation of the Home Journal, which is everywhere, both at home and abroad, acknowledged to be the most refined and elegan: repertory of literature and the arts on this side of the sea, and the best and cheapest family newspaper in the world.
-As no more copies of the new series will be printed than are ordered those who desire to begin with the commencement of the volume will be able to do so by forwarding heir subscriptions without delay.

-TERMS. - For one copy, \$2, for three copies, \$5 or one copy for three years, \$5; for a club of of seven copies, \$10; for a club of fifteen copies. \$20; and at that rate for a larger club-always in idvance.
+Morris and Willis, Editors, new series of this widely circulated family newspaper, will be commenced on the fifth day of January next-printed on fine paper and new type.
+With the January number will begin the publication of a series of beautiful original works of fact and fiction written expressly for the Home Journal, by the best authors of America.- The first of these is from the facile pen of a well-known and highly gifted author, and is a powerfully written, startling, mysteriou, and deeply interesting history of courtship and married life.
+This chargin story will be succeeded by others of a similar de ecription, several of which are already in preparation.
+All the former peculiar features of the pa per, which have given it a wide-world reputation, will be continued, while the several new ones will add infinite variety to its already diversified pages Among them are a number of fresh, spicy, amusing, original sketches, which smack and relish o the wit, humor raciness brilliancy, and sparkle of the times.
+As heretofore, no labor or expense will be spared to maintain the high reputation of the Home Journal, which is everywhere, both at home and abroad, acknowledged to be the most refined and elegant repertory of literature and the arts on this side of the sea, and the best and cheapest family newspaper in the world.
+As no more copies o the new series will be printed than are ordered those who desire to begin with the commencement of the volume will be able to do so by forwarding their subscriptions without delay.
+TERMS. - For one copy, \$2. for three copies, \$6 or one copy for three years, \$5; for a club of of seven copies, \$10; for a club of fifteen copies, \$20; and at that rate for a larger club-always in Address

-Address Morris and Willis, Editors and Proprietors 107 Fulton St., N. Y. Address
+Address Morris and Willis, Editors and Proprietors, 107 Fulton St., N. Y.

 THE SATURDAY MORNING POST.
-The best Family Newspaper in WESTERN PENN SYLVANIA, and the only Democratic Union Sheet n Pittsburgh.
+The best Family Newspaper in WESTERN PENN SYLVANIA, and the only Democratic Union Shee in Pittsburgh.

 ESTABLISHED IN 1804.

-It contains all the current news of the day, relia ole Monetary, srket, and Commercial reports, and a choice selection of Tales, Poetry.
-Literary and Scientific Articles, Valuable Statistical information Agricultural News. &c.
+It contains all the current news of the day, relia ble Monetary, arker, and Commercial reports, and a choice selection of Tales, Poetry.
+Literary and Scientific Articles, Valuable Statistical information.
+Agricultural News. &c.

 Also-The Latest Telegraphic News.

-Embracing every important item of News, Foreign end Domestic.
-Congressional Intelligence, Legislative Proceedings, &c.
+Embracing every important item of News, Foreign and Lumestic.
+Congressional Intelligence, Legisla tive Proceedings, &c.
 TERMS \$1 PER ANNUM for a single copy or 11 copies for one year for \$10.

-Address JAMES P. BARR, Editor and Proprietor, Corner Fifth and Wood Sts., Pittsburgh, Pa.
-Send your money by mail at my risk. 📆
+Address JAMES P. BARR, Editor and Proprietor.
+Corner Fifth and Wood Sts., Pittsburgh, Pa.

 MME.
-DEMOREST'S QUARTERLY MIRROR of FASHIONS Great Improvements.
+DEMOREST'S QUARTERLY MIRROR of FASHIONS